Year after year, our Fellowship series has attracted some of the brightest minds to the world of IP.

 - Fellows will be required to write a minimum of 4 posts per month for a period of 12 months.
 If notified in advance, this can be reduced to 2 posts during the months of internship (maximum twice a year) and exempted during the period of exams (maximum twice a year).

 - These posts can be on either the Fellows’ own preferred topics so long as they fit within our broader mission statement, or ones chosen from a pool of topics open to all members of the team.

 - Each post must be of a minimum of 900 words and preferably under 1200 words (unless the situation otherwise warrants).

 - Apart from the posts, the Fellows may be required to assist in research.
 Depending on the load of research, posting requirements may be adjusted accordingly.

-- Once the probationary period is over and the fellowship is confirmed, the Fellow will be paid a stipend (approximately Rs.
-1,000 per post).
-If we receive more donor funding, we will enhance this stipendiary amount.
+- Once the probationary period is over and the fellowship is confirmed, the Fellow will be paid a stipend of INR 1,000 per post.
+If we receive more donor funding, we may enhance this stipendiary amount.

 - If the Fellow does not diligently fulfill his/her obligations as set out above or is otherwise deemed unfit for the blog during the probationary period, we will not confirm the fellowship.

 - After confirmation of the fellowship, if a Fellow is found to not diligently fulfill his/her obligations at any time during the fellowship period, we reserve the right to terminate the fellowship at any point in time.